Science

 Astronomer Salary Overview

-The Astronomer is a sought-after profession in the United States with a median annual salary of $128,160.
-Compensation typically ranges from $62,600 for entry-level positions to $212,400 for experienced professionals in high-demand markets.
+The Astronomer is one of the most important roles in the Science sector of the US economy in 2026.
+With a median annual salary of $128,160, compensation for this position ranges from $62,600 at the entry level to $212,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Astronomer in the US earns between $62,600 and $212,400 per year, with a median of $128,160.